stevenhrabok/ansible-xpenology-usb/README.md

 ##### Selecting USB Device Prompt
 When the playbook scans for external devices it will collect all external devices it can find and list them in JSON output.
 Select the correct device_id that matches the USB device inserted.

-In this example the device is a SanDisk USB Drive, but there are multiple devices listed including a controller, make sure to select the correct device (disk2 in this case)
+In this example the device is a SanDisk USB Drive, but there can be multiple devices listed, make sure to select the correct device (disk2 in this case)

 Example:
 ```